admitrievsky/ay-3-8912-d4/README.md

 # Stuff on the music module of one famous game on ZX Spectrum 128k

-This is data for the article "Music facilities of ZX Spectrum 128k" (TBD).
+This is data for the article "Music facilities of ZX Spectrum 128k" (https://habr.com/en/company/maxilect/blog/525124/).

 The repository contains the following parts: